Skip to content

 Degree Progress Checklist for Master’s students

-For a full time student (3 courses per semester) the program requires at least three semesters of work.
+For a full-time student (3 courses/9 credits per semester) the program requires four semesters of work, with the final semester being dedicated solely to work on the Master's project (or thesis).
 Maximum credit allowed per semester is 16 hours.

 Supervisory Committee

-By the beginning of the third semester, Master’s students must choose three faculty members who will serve as the supervisory committee.
+By the beginning of the semester prior to their graduation semester, Master’s students must choose one tenure-line faculty member to be supervisory committee chairperson.
+By the beginning of the semester of their graduation, Master's students must choose two additional faculty members to serve as their supervisory committee, alongside their committee chairperson.
 The student is expected to work with committee members, who will also attend the final oral exam and approve the thesis or research project.
-The majority of committee members must be tenured or tenure-track faculty and the chair must be from the Economics Department
+The majority of committee members must be tenure-line faculty and the chair must be from the Economics Department

 Graduation Application Deadlines

-Students must complete an application by the following deadlines:
+Students must complete an application within two weeks after the start of their graduation semester.

 See the Master's Program calendar for more dates and deadlines.